myConsciousness/relaxing-waves/README.md

 **_Give your website relaxing waves_**

-Provide a relaxing wave for your website.<br>
+Provide `relaxing waves` for your website.<br>
-It is easy to install on your website and you can easily customize the background and color of the waves.
+It is easy to add on your website and you can easily customize the background and color of the waves.

 ## How To Use